Satya Rhodes-Conway

-Satya Rhodes-Conway (born November 3, 1971) is an American politician and the mayor of Madison, Wisconsin.
-She was first elected in 2019 and was re-elected in 2023.
-She previously served on the Madison Common Council between 2007 and 2013.
-She is the first out lesbian elected as a mayor in Wisconsin, and only the second woman to become mayor of Madison.
+Satya Rhodes-Conway (born November 3, 1971) is an American politician who has served since 2019 as the 57th mayor of Madison, Wisconsin.
+A member of the Democratic Party and Progressive Dane, she previously served on the Madison Common Council from 2007 to 2013.
+First elected in 2019 and re-elected in 2023, Rhodes-Conway is the first out lesbian elected as a mayor in Wisconsin, and the second woman to become mayor of Madison.

 Early life and career

 Satya Rhodes-Conway was born in 1971, in Española, New Mexico, and raised in Ithaca, New York.
-She attended Smith College and earned a master’s degree from the University of California, Irvine.
+She attended Smith College and earned a master's degree from the University of California, Irvine.
 Rhodes-Conway moved to Madison, Wisconsin, around 2000.
 She worked at the State Environmental Resource Center, as a senior associate with the University of Wisconsin's Center on Wisconsin Strategy, and served on several municipal committees, as chair of the Long Range Metro Transit Ad Hoc Planning Committee, and a subcommittee member of the Commission on the Environment.
 Rhodes-Conway became managing director of the University of Wisconsin–Madison Mayors Innovation Project in 2005.